fsmaiorano/dotnet-receivables-flow/README.md

 This project was created to test the skills of a developer and I decided to use it as a way to improve my skills.

+The backend was implemented at Level 8.
+The frontend will be implemented soon.

 The original challenge was created by [Aprovame](https://aprovame.com/) and ask to use Javascript, but I made it using .NET 😆

 ## 🚀 Technologies